CBIIT/poc_synthea/README.md

 # Synthea Synthetic Cancer Patient Generation

-A hodgepodge of scripts related to generating synthetic patient data using the [Synthea](https://github.com/synthetichealth/synthea) tool.
+A hodgepodge of scripts related to generating synthetic patient data using the [Synthea](https://github.com/synthetichealth/synthea) tool, and loading it into a FHIR server.

+The overarching vision/motivation is to use electronic health records (EHR), in FHIR format, as input data for clinical trial matching.
+Because of the personal health information concerns about using real patient data, we are starting with this Synthea data.

 [synthea_gen](synthea_gen): wrapper scripts for running Synthea and pulling out patient cohorts with specific types of cancer.